bytebase/bytebase.com/content/docs/introduction/use-cases.md

 description: The common use cases Engineering teams use Bytebase.
 ---

-Bytebase provides a centralized database development portal for Developers/DBAs/Platform Engineers to collaborate on database-related tasks.
+Bytebase provides a centralized database development portal for the Developer, Security, DBA and platform engineering teams to collaborate on database-related tasks.
 This page lists the common Bytebase use cases.

+## Database Change Automation

+Similar to how GitLab/GitHub streamlines the code delivery, Bytebase streamlines the database change deployment from the non-prod environment all the way to the prod environment.
+Bytebase also supports GitOps with [built-in VCS integration](/docs/vcs-integration/overview) and custom CI integration via [API](/docs/api/overview/).

 ## Database Security